• Play the sound file

 Municipal austerity is the wave of the future, coming soon to a city near you.
 If you live in New York, get yourself a good sturdy snow shovel.
 If you live in Camden, New Jersey, get yourself a carry permit.

-03 — NY Gov. commutes John White's sentence.
+03 — Life in Jim Snow America.
 That brings us to the commutation of sentence given by outgoing New York Governor David Paterson to John Harris White, who shot dead Daniel Cicciaro back in August 2006.

 There are two large issues in play here: a citizen's right to defend his property, and race — a black adult shooting a white teen.

 On the first, I'm something of an absolutist.
 If there's someone in my driveway yelling curses at me, and I ask them to get off my property, and they don't, and I ask them again, and they still don't, I think I should have the right to shoot them.
 A man's home is his castle, or ought to be.